Snake in a dream coiled on a branch, calm and watchful with head slightly raised

 When a snake comes in a dream, it is almost always a signal that something important is happening inside you.
 Something is transforming.
 Something is shedding its skin.
 And perhaps right now, remembering your snake from the dream, you feel that familiar tension — between fear and fascination.

 She strikes.
 Sharp, unexpected.
 Pain, or numbness.
 And afterward — the dread: venom, or something else?
-This is one of the most common and most meaning-laden snake dreams.
+This is a common and meaning-dense snake dream.

 But remember the serpent as healer.
 Venom in small doses is medicine.
-The bite may be painful — and at the same time transforming.
-Your unconscious says: something has entered your life — painfully, unexpectedly.
+The bite may be painful and at the same time transforming.
+Your unconscious says: something has entered your life painfully, unexpectedly.
 But ask: is this venom or healing?
 What looks like trauma is sometimes the beginning of growth.
+A smaller, more familiar version of this puncture lives in the dream of a bee sting — a swift, unwelcome injection from a creature whose work is also sweetness.

 Where does the snake bite in your dream?
 In the hand — the area of action and control.
 In the leg — movement, the path forward.
 In the heart — your feelings, your deepest attachments.
 Each location adds a shade of meaning.